erikeldridge/app-quality-cookbook/preface.md

 # Forward

-This book introduces a few common tools we can use to improve the engineering quality.
+This book introduces a few common tools we can use to improve engineering quality.

 By tools, I mean software as well as approaches to software development.

-By engineering quality, I mean tools used to improve quality during development, as opposed to quality assurance, which I define as a set of manual steps performed to assert a finished product works correctly.
+By engineering quality, I mean tools used to maintain quality during development, as opposed to quality assurance, which I define as a set of manual steps performed to assert a finished product works correctly.

 This book biases toward developing applications, cutting scope over quality, holding systems responsible, collaboration, and iteration.